Miracle on Ice: Popular culture

-A made-for-TV movie Miracle on Ice, starring Karl Malden as Brooks, Steve Guttenberg as Craig, and Andrew Stevens as Eruzione aired on ABC television in 1981.
+Miracle on Ice, a made-for-TV movie starring Karl Malden as Brooks, Steve Guttenberg as Craig, and Andrew Stevens as Eruzione aired on ABC television in 1981.
 It incorporated actual game footage and original commentary from the 1980 Winter Games.
 The documentary film Do You Believe in Miracles?, narrated by Liev Schreiber, premiered on HBO in 2001 and was subsequently released on home video.

 In 2004, Walt Disney Pictures released the film Miracle, directed by Gavin O'Connor and starring Kurt Russell as Brooks.
 Al Michaels recreated his commentary for most of the games.
-The final ten seconds, however, and his "Do you believe in miracles?
-YES!" call, were from the original broadcast and used in the film since the filmmakers felt that they could not ask him to recreate the emotion he felt at that moment.
+The final ten seconds and his "Do you believe in miracles?
+YES!" call were from the original broadcast and used in the film since the filmmakers felt that they could not ask him to recreate the emotion he felt at that moment.
 The film was dedicated to Brooks, who died shortly after principal photography completed.
 The documentary Of Miracles And Men, which was directed by Jonathan Hock, premiered on ESPN in 2015 as part of the channel's 30 for 30 series.
 The story of the 1980 matchup is told from the Soviet perspective.

+In The X-Files (season 4, episode 7), Cigarette Smoking Man (aka Cancer Man) reveals that he rigged the game by injecting the goaltender with a small amount of novocaine, saying "What's the matter?
+Don't you believe in miracles?"